 The New York personal injury lawyers at the Law Office of Cohen & Jaffe, LLP assist accident victims in a variety of ways.
 With their team of New York personal injury attorneys, Stephen Cohen and Richard Jaffe have extensive experience in managing cases and personal injury claims for clients.
 Since they take personal injury claims seriously, they give each client the time and attention they require.
 To arrange your free consultation, call (866) 924-1787 or fill out a contact form.

-For a free legal consultation with a lawyer serving Nassau County, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
+For a free legal consultation with a pedestrian accident lawyer serving Nassau County, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.